Scaarliege/Babys-First-Weather-App/README.md

 ## Acknowledgments

+- [Nominatim](https://nominatim.org/) for providing the lat-long coordinates to City conversions.

-- [OpenWeatherMap](https://openweathermap.org/) for providing the weather API.
+- [Open-Meteo](https://open-meteo.com/) for providing the weather services.